paypal/cascade/README.md

 * [akka](akka/) - building blocks for building [Akka](http://akka.io) systems.
 * [json](json/) - utilities to encode/decode JSON.

-Each library is loosely coupled from the others, so you can mix and match what you use in your project.

-The libraries in Cascade all follow some similar patterns.
+Although you can use each library independently of the others, we try to keep them consistent.
+All libraries in Cascade all follow some similar patterns.
 [PATTERNS.md](PATTERNS.md) describes them in detail.

 # Dependencies